Benefit cap - Worcestershire residents

 You’ll need an assessment to work out the level of help you get.
 Your rate will be regularly reassessed to make sure you’re getting the right support.

-- Disability Living Allowance (DLA) is ending for people who were born after 8 April 1948 and are 16 or over.
+- Disability Living Allowance (DLA) has ended for people who were born after 8 April 1948 and are 16 or over.

 - You can keep getting DLA if you’re under 16 or you were born on or before 8 April 1948 and have an existing claim.